EthanWelsh/Flappy-Bird/README.md

 State Representation
 --------------------
  - For my state representation, used the following:
-    + delta_x: The horizontal distance from the bird to the rightmost edge of the pipe.
+    + *delta_x*: The horizontal distance from the bird to the rightmost edge of the pipe.
-    + delta_y: The vertical distance from the bird to the gap in the pipes.
+    + *delta_y*: The vertical distance from the bird to the gap in the pipes.
-    + is_jumping: A boolean variable that expresses if the bird is jumping or falling.
+    + *is_jumping*: A boolean variable that expresses if the bird is jumping or falling.
-    + bird_lmh: A value which describes which third of the screen the bird currently occupies
+    + *bird_lmh*: A value which describes which third of the screen the bird currently occupies
-    + pipe_lmh: A value which describes which third of the screen teh gap in the pipes currently occupies.
+    + *pipe_lmh*: A value which describes which third of the screen teh gap in the pipes currently occupies.
  - Creating my state representation has been a gradual process.
 When I first began to implement my Q-Learning algorithm, I used only *delta_x* and *delta_y*.
 However, I quickly discovered that the bird's movement was highly dependent upon whether it was falling or not, so I added *is_falling* as well.
 Next, I was faced with the problem that the bird hit the ceiling or bottom too frequently.
 I found out that this was due to the bird not having enough information in its state in order to know its absolute position on the screen (delta_x and delta_y only give position relative to the pipe).
 In order to address this issue, I first used the bird's y position, but quickly found that this increased the size of my state space by too much.
 Instead, I added *bird_lmh* (credit to Justin Rushin) to tell the bird which third of the screen it was located on; this coarse granularity provided adequate enough information for the bird to avoid the top and bottom, but didn't increase the size of the state space too dramatically .
 Lastly, I added *pipe_lmh* to in order to tell the bird which third of the screen the next pipe opening was located on.

 Rewards